openvswitch/ovs/Documentation/internals/contributing/submitting-patches.rst

 coding style for Linux kernel code.

-If your code is non-datapath code, you may use the ``utilities/checkpatch.py`` utility as a quick check for certain commonly occuring mistakes (improper leading/trailing whitespace, missing signoffs, some improper formatted patch files).
-For linux datapath code, it is a good idea to use the linux script ``checkpatch.pl``.
+If your code is non-datapath code, you may use the ``utilities/checkpatch.py`` utility as a quick check for certain commonly occurring mistakes (improper leading/trailing whitespace, missing signoffs, some improper formatted patch files).
+For Linux datapath code, it is a good idea to use the Linux script ``checkpatch.pl``.

 Example